processing/p5.js/contributor_docs/webgl_mode_architecture.md

     WebGL "1" *-- "*" Framebuffer
 ```

 The entry point to most WebGL code is through **p5.RendererGL**.
 Top-level p5.js functions are passed to the current renderer.
 Both 2D and WebGL modes have renderer classes that conform to a common `p5.Renderer` interface.
-Immediate mode and retained mode functions are split up into **p5.RendererGL.Immediate.js** and **p5.RendererGL.Retained.js**.
+Immediate mode and retained mode functions are split up into `p5.RendererGL.Immediate.js` and `p5.RendererGL.Retained.js`.

-Within the renderer, references to models are stored in the **retainedMode.geometry** map.
-Each value is an object storing the buffers of a **p5.Geometry**.
-When calling `model(yourGeometry)` for the first time, the renderer adds an entry in the map.
+Within the renderer, references to models are stored in the `retainedMode.geometry` map.
+Each value is an object storing the buffers of a `p5.Geometry` When calling `model(yourGeometry)` for the first time, the renderer adds an entry in the map.
 It then stores references to the geometry's GPU resources there.
 If you draw a `p5.Geometry` to the main canvas and also to a WebGL `p5.Graphics`, it will have entries in two renderers.

-Each material is represented by a **p5.Shader.** You set the current shader in the renderer via the `shader(yourShader)` function.
+Each material is represented by a `p5.Shader` You set the current shader in the renderer via the `shader(yourShader)` function.
 This class handles compiling shader source code and setting shader uniforms.

 When setting a shader uniform, if the uniform type is an image, then the renderer creates a `p5.Texture` for it.
 Each `p5.Image`, `p5.Graphics`, `p5.MediaElement`, or `p5.Framebuffer` asset will get one.
 It is what keeps track of the image data's representation on the GPU.
 Before using the asset in a shader, p5.js will send new data to the GPU if necessary.
 For images, this happens when a user has manually updated the pixels of an image.
 This happens every frame for assets with data that may have changed each frame, such as a video or a `p5.Graphics`.

-Textures corresponding to **p5.Framebuffer** objects are unique.
+Textures corresponding to `p5.Framebuffer` objects are unique.
 Framebuffers are like graphics: they represent surfaces that can be drawn to.
 Unlike `p5.Graphics`, `p5.Framebuffer`s live entirely on the GPU.
 If one uses a `p5.Graphics` as a texture in a shader, the data needs to be transferred to and from the CPU.
 This can often be a performance bottleneck.
 In contrast, when drawing to a `p5.Framebuffer`, you draw directly to its GPU texture.
 Because of this, no extra data transfer is necessary.
 WebGL mode tries to use `p5.Framebuffer`s over `p5.Graphics` where possible for this reason.

 ## Future goals